 #5.
 Doberge Cake

 Doberge Cake: This one is a little different and isn't on most "must-try" lists, but it is one of my favorite New Orleans treats.
 A doberge cake is a layered cake with so many thin layers, alternating with frosting.
 My favorites are the chocolate frosted with vanilla cake and the lemon with lemon.
 It is a unique cake, but oh so good.
 Our favorite place to get them is "across the lake" in Mandeville, at the Mandeville Bake Shop.

-I don’t have any pictures of a doberge cake, which is crazy, considering I insist on getting some every time we visit.
-Here’s a link to Southern Living’s recipe so you can get an idea.
+My pictures of a doberge cake are not the best quality, which is crazy because I love it so much.
+Here's a link to Southern Living's recipe so you can get a better idea.